-Mr. LEACH: Outside this one action, he has a clean record.
+LEACH: Outside this one action, he has a clean record.
 He's not a fellow who curses, drinks, smokes, does any of the things which you associate with that.
 He's a churchgoer, and he would like to be a law-abiding citizen.

-During the trial, prosecutors tried to keep the abortion issue out of the case.
+LOHR: During the trial, prosecutors tried to keep the abortion issue out of the case.
 They called the act premeditated murder.
-Citing aggravating factors, prosecutors are now seeking a stiffer sentence life without parole for 50 years instead of 25 years.
+Citing aggravating factors, prosecutors are now seeking a stiffer sentence - life without parole for 50 years instead of 25 years.
 Some watching the case say even character witnesses probably won't help Roeder avoid a stiffer sentence.
 Michael Kaye is a law professor at Washburn University in Topeka.

 LOHR: Abortion-rights advocates say a harsh sentence in this case is key to preventing violence against abortion providers in the future.
 Vickie Saporta is with the National Abortion Federation.

-Kathy Lohr, NPR News.
+LOHR: Kathy Lohr, NPR News.

-KELLY: This is NPR News.
+LOUISE KELLY: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.